rafeyfa/instagram-api-web-node/README.md

   }
 })();
   ```
-# How to login without cookie
+# How to login without username and password
 ```node
 const { IgApiClient } = require("instagram-web-api-node");
 (async () => {